johnsoez4/mojo_max_syntax/prompt_snippets.md

-##Prompts 2025-08-15
+##Prompts
 - What is the purpose of @<filepath>?
 Is it necessary/redundant?
 Can it be deleted?
+Make your response clear but brief.
-- Apply the user guidelines and rules to refactor @<filepath>
+- Apply the user guidelines and rules to refactor @<filepath>.
+Make your response clear but brief.
 - Refactor @<filepath> so it actually tests from the project's source code.
+Make your response clear but brief.
 - Commit the project changes.
+Make your response clear but brief.
 - Delete build artifacts (e.g. executables) generated during the editing session.
+Make your response clear but brief.
 - Refactor the code to actually use Mojo's built-in benchmark API.
 Reference `from benchmark import...`.
+Make your response clear but brief.
+- Refactor @<filenpath> so it is general to all GPU acceleration hardware.
+Make your response clear but brief.
+- Delete @<filepath>.
+Make your response clear but brief.
+- Add a `main()` function to allow for @<filepath> to be executed independent from other source files.
+Make your response clear but brief.

 ##Prompt 2025-08-15
 Perform a comprehensive dead code analysis on the file @<filepath>> to identify and remove unused functions and methods.
 Specifically: